InvoiceShelf/docs/docs/upgrade-guide.md

 ```
 composer update laravel/framework

-php artisan crater:update // For updating to Update to 3.2.0
+php artisan core:update // For updating to Update to 3.2.0

-php artisan crater:update // For updating to Update to 4.0.0
+php artisan core:update // For updating to Update to 4.0.0

 composer dump-autoload